attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

 2. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
-Discussing the design upfront helps to ensure that we're ready to accept your work.
+Discussing the design upfront helps to ensure that the Project is ready to accept your work.

 3. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
-   the attilasomogyi/asterisk-configuration-files repo.
+   the attilasomogyi and asterisk-configuration-files repository.

-4. In your forked repository, make your changes in a new git branch:
+4. In your forked repository, make your changes in a new Git branch:

    ```shell
    git checkout -b my-fix-branch main